LITcoder: A General-Purpose Library for Building and Comparing Encoding Models: Acknowledgments

 \section{Acknowledgments}

-We thank N.\ Apurva Ratan Murty, Alish Dipani, Mayukh Deb, Haider Al-Tahan, Badr AlKhamissi, Jin Li, and other members of the LIT and Murty labs for helpful discussions and feedback.
+We thank N.\ Apurva Ratan Murty, Alish Dipani, Mayukh Deb, Haider Al-Tahan, Badr AlKhamissi, Busra Asan, Jin Li, and other members of the LIT and Murty labs for helpful discussions and feedback.